Teaching and assessment

 We teach using a variety of methods including:

-- taught inputs from academic staff and practitioners
+- taught inputs from academic staff and practitioners, face to face, and online

 - problem solving and research tasks, individually and in groups